 At times in past decades, pharmaceutical companies considered CNS sequelae of disease to be difficult, potentially untractable, targets.
 Even in areas where both the burden of disease and socioeconomic costs have been high, say, in Alzheimer’s Disease, drug discovery and development pipelines are littered with failures.
 There are a variety of explanations for failure to demonstrate efficacy in CNS indications—including the slowly progressive nature of some diseases, lack of meaningful animal models, low drug bioavailability at target, difficulties of biomarker discovery and validation, and the clarity provided by available outcome measures.

-The burden of CNS symptoms is considerable, as evidenced by patient and caregiver information such as that from Myotonic’s Voice of the Patient report.
+The burden of CNS symptoms is considerable, as evidenced by patient and caregiver information such as that from MDF’s Voice of the Patient report.
 Publications and workshops have addressed the question, do we treat DM as a brain disease?
 The answer lies in the criticality of CNS symptoms for many living with DM1, yet is the CNS becoming tractable in these patients?

 Generally, CNS targets now appear more tractable, with recent approvals of drugs/biologics for multiple sclerosis, cystic fibrosis, seizures, and spinal muscular atrophy, and the robustness of pharma/biotech pipelines suggests more approvals are on the horizon.